Best Online Healthcare Programs in Ohio (2026)

 How does Healthcare pay in Ohio compare to other states?

-Ohio offers competitive entry-level wages, though median salaries are currently 2.0% below the national trend.
+Ohio offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Ohio a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for healthcare in Ohio?